 An alternate theory from here: The Homing Attack is a side effect of turning Hyper Sonic in the last game.
 In fact, look at the Chaos Emeralds; they're way bigger than in games further down the timeline, like Sonic Heroes or Shadow.
 They're still powering down from the power boost they got before.
 Which explains why Sonic's super form conks out in combo moves: they're not stabilized yet.

 Badniks aren't exactly great challenges on their own, and even in groups they'll give moderate trouble at best.
-Metal Sonic has proven himself to be rather arrogant, and since his mission is to terminate Sonic it's likely that he is the only one Metal could possibly consider his rival.
+Metal Sonic has proven himself to be rather arrogant, and since his mission is to terminate Sonic, it's likely that he is the only one Metal could possibly consider his rival.
 Therefore, he wouldn't waste his time and energy using his powers on the slow, clunky Badniks, but rather save them for when he has the world's fastest hedgehog to contend with.

 It was said that Episode 2 would bridge a gap between Metal Sonic's appearance in CD and explain how he showed up in Heroes.
 At first, you see no allusions to Heroes, but then you realize that this isn't meant to be a direct link; this is meant to set up Metal Sonic's slip into madness.
-The best technology at their disposal, the strongest mystical energy they can find without resorting to Chaos energy, all weaved into his chassis, and he still can't manage a fight with Sonic.
-Add in the fact that someone even stronger than him showed up and allowed for such a close bout than the Doctor had gotten with Metal, and the mix of power corrupting his system, burning hatred, and a possible inferiority complex would eventually cause him to turn on his creator.
+The best technology at their disposal, the strongest mystical energy they can find without resorting to Chaos energy, all weaved into his chassis, and he still can't win a fight with Sonic.
+Add in the fact that someone even stronger than him showed up and allowed for a closer bout than the Doctor had gotten with Metal, and the mix of power corrupting his system, burning hatred, and a possible inferiority complex would eventually cause him to turn on his creator.

 What if he claimed Metal Sonic and they left the Little Planet before time re-organised itself?